-Pawnee's documents often require payment of late payment fees, late charge interest, and other charges either relating to the non-payment, or enforcement of its leases and loans.
+Pawnee and Windset's documents often require payment of late payment fees, late charge interest, and other charges either relating to the non-payment, or enforcement of its leases and loans.
 Case Funding's attorney loans also include similar provisions.
 It could be determined that these fees and/or the interest rates charged exceed applicable statutory or other legal limits.
 If the charges are deemed to be punitive and not compensatory, or to have other attributes that are inconsistent with, or in violation of, applicable laws, they could be difficult to enforce.
 A number of charges payable with respect to equipment finance transactions in the micro and small-ticket equipment finance market have been the subject of litigation by customers against financing parties over the past few years.
-Although Pawnee is not currently the subject of any such litigation, there can be no assurance that a lessee/borrower or a group of lessees/borrowers will not attempt to bring a lawsuit against Pawnee in relation to fees and charges, which Pawnee may or may not be successful in defending.
+Although our subsidiaries are not currently the subject of any such litigation, there can be no assurance that a lessee/borrower or a group of lessees/borrowers will not attempt to bring a lawsuit against our subsidiaries in relation to fees and charges, which our subsidiaries may or may not be successful in defending.

-Pawnee and Case Funding believe that fee programs are designed and administered so as to comply with legal requirements and are within the range of industry practices in their market segments.
-Nevertheless, certain attributes of these fees or charges, and Pawnee's practices, including that its leases and loans typically provide for several different fees and charges resulting in a substantial amount of fee income and the possibility that the fees and charges may exceed actual costs involved or may otherwise be deemed excessive, could attract litigation, including class actions, that would be costly even if Pawnee were to prevail and as to which no assurance can be given of Pawnee's successful defense.
-In addition to the risk of litigation, fee income is important to Pawnee and the failure of Pawnee to continue to collect most or all of these fees could have a material adverse impact on our business, financial condition and results of operations, and on the amount of cash available for dividends to our shareholders.
+Pawnee, Windset and Case Funding believe that fee programs are designed and administered so as to comply with legal requirements and are within the range of industry practices in their market segments.
+Nevertheless, certain attributes of these fees or charges, and their practices, including that its leases and loans typically provide for several different fees and charges resulting in a substantial amount of fee income and the possibility that the fees and charges may exceed actual costs involved or may otherwise be deemed excessive, could attract litigation, including class actions, that would be costly even if our subsidiaries were to prevail and as to which no assurance can be given of their successful defense.
+In addition to the risk of litigation, fee income is important to our subsidiaries and the failure of our subsidiaries to continue to collect most or all of these fees could have a material adverse impact on our business, financial condition and results of operations, and on the amount of cash available for dividends to our shareholders.